-On behalf of our hundreds of member organizations, we thank you for your steadfast efforts to enact historic infrastructure legislation that invests in climate change solutions such as water recycling.
+On behalf of our hundreds of member organizations, we thank you for your steadfast efforts to enact the Build Back Better Act, which would invest in climate change solutions such as water recycling.
 The WateReuse Association is a not-for-profit trade association for water utilities, businesses, non-profit organizations, and research entities that advocate for policies and programs to advance water recycling.
 WateReuse represents nearly 250 water utilities serving over 60 million customers, and over 200 businesses and organizations.